-When it comes to data, customers demand quality in the form of high bandwidth and fast connections and they look to you for it.
-But where do you go to ensure that you can give your customers what they want?
-We’re here to help you design, cost and implement connectivity solutions that meet your customer’s needs – regardless of whether they’re a business or a consumer – from straight-forward Internet access to complex multi-site resilient networking solutions with built in data security.
+When it comes to data, you demand quality in the form of high bandwidth and fast connections.
+We’re here to help you design, cost and implement connectivity solutions that meet your needs – regardless of whether you’re a business or a consumer – from straight-forward Internet access to complex multi-site resilient networking solutions with built in data security.

 As we have grown to be dependent on being connected to the rest of the world, every modern day business is aware of how critical it is to have a reliable broadband connection.

 The development of mobile technology, and the increasing popularity of cloud based backup and file storage can make your Broadband planning critical.
 Data connectivity and broadband services are at the heart of our business and we can develop a range of packages to support your mobile and fixed line needs.

 In this section we have given a summary of the different broadband line types to help with your research, to hopefully give you an initial idea of what solution will be best suited to the way your business operates.
 Before pursuing with any solutions; be sure to contact our connectivity team for further guidance to highlight what speeds you’ll need to achieve your daily business goals.
 Please note that the availability of certain line types and the speeds of connections vary greatly due to location.

 Often regarded as an entry-level solution – albeit one that’s available nationally – copper-based broadband is an essential part of any ISP’s connectivity arsenal.
 Run on either ADSL or ADSL2+, the relatively low cost (both to implement and on an ongoing basis) of standard broadband makes it attractive to the residential market as well as businesses who don’t rely on superfast download speeds.